BoKim-TT/take-care-client/README.md

 # Introduction

-Personal healthcare record web app that registered user can keep their health records such as lab data and medication use.
+Personal healthcare record web app that registered user can keep their health records such as lab data and medication use.\
-User can log in via gmail accounts or sign up with other email account (using Oauth and bcrypt) Loged in user can create, edit and delete their records User can also check information or reference regarding their medication and lab results via MEDLINEPLUS API.
+User can log in via gmail accounts or sign up with other email account (using Oauth and bcrypt).\
+Loged in user can create, edit and delete their records.\
+User can also check information or reference regarding their medication and lab results via MEDLINEPLUS API.

 # Features